The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 Not a standalone site, but you need a dedicated page on your existing website that goes live on launch day.
 The page should include your show description, host bio, episode embed, and subscribe links.
 It’s the owned asset that captures search traffic and gives listeners a place to engage with your show outside of podcast directories.

-A trailer episode (Episode 0) is a 60 to 90 second audio introduction to your show, covering who it’s for, what it covers, and what listeners can expect.
-It should be the first thing uploaded to your hosting platform and the first thing a new listener sees when they find your show between episode releases.
-Skipping it means your first impression is an episode in medias res with no context for new arrivals.
+A trailer episode is a 1 to 3-minute introduction to your show, covering who it’s for, what it covers, and what listeners can expect.
+It should be the first thing uploaded to your hosting platform and the first thing a new listener sees when they find your show.
+It also serves as a powerful promotional asset at launch and beyond.

 How do you get reviews on Apple Podcasts at launch?